microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Solutionguide/03-Implement-FSLogix-Profile-Solution.md

 General purpose version 2 (GPv2) storage accounts: GPv2 storage accounts allow you to deploy Azure file shares on standard/hard disk-based (HDD-based) hardware.
 In addition to storing Azure file shares, GPv2 storage accounts can store other storage resources such as blob containers, queues, or tables.
 File shares can be deployed into the transaction optimized (default), hot, or cool tiers.

+![Create Storage account](../Images/03-create-storage-account-0.png)

-FileStorage storage accounts: FileStorage storage accounts allow you to deploy Azure file shares on premium/solid-state disk-based (SSD-based) hardware.
-FileStorage accounts can only be used to store Azure file shares; no other storage resources (blob containers, queues, tables, etc.) can be deployed in a FileStorage account.To create a storage account via the Azure portal, select + Create a resource from the dashboard.
+To create a storage account via the Azure portal, select + Create a resource from the dashboard.
 In the resulting Azure Marketplace search window, search for storage account and select the resulting search result.
 This will lead to an overview page for storage accounts; select Create to proceed with the storage account creation wizard.

-![Create Storage account](../Images/03-create-storage-account-0.png)
 ![Create Storage account](../Images/03-files-create-smb-share-performance-premium.png)

+FileStorage storage accounts: FileStorage storage accounts allow you to deploy Azure file shares on premium/solid-state disk-based (SSD-based) hardware.
+FileStorage accounts can only be used to store Azure file shares; no other storage resources (blob containers, queues, tables, etc.) can be deployed in a FileStorage account.